Skip to content

 protected_route: bool = False,

-custom_params: Optional[Dict[str, Any]] = None,
+custom_params: Optional[dict[str, Any]] = None,

-] = None,
+middleware: Middleware = None,

 cache: bool = False,